 Division of Diabetes Translation (DDT) at Centers for Disease Control and Prevention (CDC)

-The National Diabetes Prevention Program
+National Diabetes Prevention Program (National DPP)

-And help us continue the fight to Stop Diabetes®, by taking action now to urge your Member of Congress to support these programs.
+Take action now to urge your Member of Congress to support these programs.